I-Josh-pro-grammin/I-Josh-pro-grammin/README.md

 ### 🧠 About Me
 I'm a passionate **Software Engineer from Rwanda** who loves building impactful and intelligent systems — from backend platforms to IoT-powered devices.
-And I am currently working at Blink Technologies as a Backend Developer.
+I am currently working at Blink Technologies as a Backend Developer.
 My work bridges **software engineering, electronics, and artificial intelligence**, with a focus on solving real-world problems through clean architecture and automation.

 - 💼 I’m currently working at **Blink Technologies** as a **Software Engineer**, building scalable digital solutions and driving innovation through automation.